thierry-gboho/angular_demo2023/note.md

 ## Adding a loading spinner

 Using google search for _css loading spinners_.
-You' ll find in the search result _loadin.io_ which is a page where you'll find lots of beautiful loading spinners.
+You' ll find in the search result _loading.io_ which is a page where you'll find lots of beautiful loading spinners.
 On that page we select a specific loading spinner and copy its css and template in our LoadingSpinnerComponent: